Snake9889/CMP/README.md

 # CMP
-# BINP programm for measuring of current.
+# Programm for measuring of current.